-A: FDA's Drug Shortage Staff (DSS) resides in the Center for Drug Evaluation & Research (CDER).
-It consists of a dedicated staff of 11 scientific and regulatory experts who are responsible for the coordination of all activities related to the prevention and mitigation of drug shortages.
-As the number of reports of drug shortages has increased, this staff has grown from 3 professionals to 11 in the past few years.
+FDA's Drug Shortage Staff (DSS) resides in the Center for Drug Evaluation & Research (CDER).
+It consists of a dedicated staff of 15 scientific and regulatory experts who are responsible for the coordination of all activities related to the prevention and mitigation of drug shortages.

 We expect that reports of potential and actual drug shortages will continue to increase in the next months to years, requiring that FDA allocate more resources to mitigate drug shortages in a timely manner to protect public health.
 In doing so we will continue to focus on assuring a multifaceted approach, including close collaboration of all stakeholders within and outside of the Agency, including industry, regulators, payers, Congress, and others.

 - Center for Biologics Evaluation and Research (CBER)

 Website: CBER-Regulated Products: Shortages and Discontinuations

 Also, biological product manufacturers and health care personnel may report a real or suspected biological product shortage by calling 240-402-8380

 - Center for Food Safety and Nutrition (CFSAN)

 Center for Food Safety and Nutrition (CFSAN) Website – 1-888-SAFEFOOD